 4 Crashdump Viewer

-The Crashdump Viewer is an HTML based tool for browsing Erlang crashdumps.
-Crashdump Viewer runs under the WebTool application.
+The Crashdump Viewer is a WxWidgets based tool for browsing Erlang crashdumps.

 The easiest way to start Crashdump Viewer is to use the provided shell script named cdv with the full path to the erlang crashdump as an argument.
 The script can be found in the priv directory of the observer application.
-This starts WebTool, Crashdump Viewer and a web browser, and loads the given file.
-The browser should then display a page named General Information which shows a short summary of the information in the crashdump.
+This starts the Crashdump Viewer GUI and loads the given file.
+If no file name is given, a file dialog will be opened where the file can be selected.

 Under Windows the batch file cdv.bat can be used.

 The main window is opened when Crashdump Viewer has loaded a crashdump.
 It contains a title bar, a menu bar, a number of information panels and a status bar.

 The title bar shows the name of the currently loaded crashdump.